Orthogonal Decomposition of Tensor Trains: Conclusion and Future Work

 More broadly, we began our study with a focus on the decomposition of orthogonal tensor networks in general.
 As a specific network form with many modern applications, and an ability to describe large families of tensors efficiently, tensor trains were the primary case we considered, and due to fruitful progress resulted in being the main focus of this paper.
 However, we remain interested in other, more general tensor networks.

 \begin{problem} Can we decompose orthogonal tensor networks for any general tensor network?
-For example, can we find an orthogonal tensor ring decomposition~\cite{Jianfeng}? \end{problem}
+For example, can we find an orthogonal tensor ring decomposition~\cite{Jianfeng}?
+Can our methods for orthogonal tensor trains be extended to orthogonal tensor trees? \end{problem}

 The primary motivation for this work is to find a structured decomposition that applies to all tensors.
 Orthogonal tensor train decompositions do not apply to all tensors of a given size.
 As discussed earlier, the rank of a tensor decomposing this way can be up to $\mathcal O(n^{d-2})$ while the generic rank of a dimension-$n$ order-$d$ tensor is $\mathcal O(n^{d-1})$.
 Orthogonality will, of course, make the orthogonal tensor train decomposition even more restrictive.
 So, a natural question is which orthogonal tensor networks can represent all tensors of a given size.
+Another direction for future work is to devise a method which approximately decomposes a given tensor as a tensor train.

-\begin{problem} What are the simplest orthogonal tensor networks according to which any tensor of a given size can be decomposed? \end{problem}
+\begin{problem} What are the simplest orthogonal tensor networks according to which any tensor of a given size can be decomposed?
+Given a tensor and a tensor network diagram, can we approximately decompose the tensor according to that diagram? \end{problem}

 Along the lines of the previous question, it would be interesting to give an implicit description of the set of tensors that decompose according to a given orthogonal tensor network.

 \begin{problem} Find the polynomial equations that define the set of tensors that decompose according to a given orthogonal tensor network.
 Is the set of such tensors Zariski closed? \end{problem}